 If you are more interested in sightseeing, you should definitely visit the capital city Valletta.
 I recommend you to stop at Bombi 3 and see the Porte des Bombes, which is the gate in the middle of the road.
 It was the part of the Floriana fortification, which was intended to support the defensive structures of Valletta.
 We can find some more remains of them in the park near the gate.
 They built this fortification to protect the Maltese knights from a possible Ottoman invasion.

-Valletta is also in a UNESCO World Heritage Site.
+Valletta is also a UNESCO World Heritage Site.
 You will be enchanted by its long, narrow streets, that are rapidly sloping down.
-Right on these streets, you can enjoy the coffee or other snacks.
+Right on these streets, you can enjoy a coffee or other snacks.
 My heart was captivated by La Cantina restaurant, where you offer great Maltese wine and nice and careful service.
 If you aren´t attracted by the view of the historic buildings, or the tasting the Maltese cuisine, I recommend the view from the gardens of Upper Barrakka.
 It is a wonderful place with lots of flowers and a charming view of the Tritón fountain.
-However, you shouldn´t leave before the dusk.
+However, you shouldn´t leave before dusk.
 You should definitely stay for the night tour through the city.
-In the night, the narrow streets become the charmingly cozy places and you just need to take a breath of the unique atmosphere that flows here.
+At the night, the narrow streets become charmingly cozy places and you just need to take a breath of the unique atmosphere that flows here.
 Thanks to Valletta’s night tour, I decided to rank Malta as one of the most amazing places in the world.